Diocese of Mafinga

-The Roman Catholic Diocese of Mafinga (Dioecesis Mafingensis) is a diocese located in Mafinga in the ecclesiastical province of Mbeya in Tanzania.
+The Roman Catholic Diocese of Mafinga (Dioecesis Mafingensis; Jimbo Katoliki Mafinga) is a diocese located in Mafinga in the ecclesiastical province of Mbeya in Tanzania.

 History

-The Diocese of Mafinga was erected by Pope Francis from the Diocese of Iringa on December 22, 2023, and Vincent Cosmas Mwagala was named the first bishop.
+The Diocese of Mafinga was erected by Pope Francis from the Diocese of Iringa on December 22, 2023, and Vincent Cosmas Mwagala was named the first ordinary.
+The diocese was canonically inaugurated by Angelo Accattino in the evening before Saint Joseph's Day.
+The following day, March 19, 2024, Mwagala received episcopal consecration and became the diocese's first bishop.